What is the Registry?

 The Registry Team

-Dr. Eve Griffin, Dr. Christina Dillon, Professor Ivan J Perry, Data Registration Officers.
+Dr. Eve Griffin, Dr. Christina Dillon, Mr Niall McTernan, Professor Ivan J Perry, Data Registration Officers.

 For more information, please contact: National Suicide Research Foundation, 4th Floor, Western Gateway Building, University College Cork, Ireland |